Air vessels and gas receivers

 When pricing calculation of air vessels particular attention is given to safety valves, which protect against destruction in case of a sudden pressure intensification.
 Technological equipment is installed in the various fittings and nipples, which guarantees the safe operation of the vessels: pressure gauges, valves, a three-way valve, etc.

-Cylindrical air vessels have elliptical bottoms.
-In case of a vertical configuration, there is a branch pipe in the bottom, through which high-pressure gas enters the vessel.
+Cylindrical air vessels have elliptical heads.
+In case of a vertical configuration, there is a branch pipe in the head, through which high-pressure gas enters the vessel.
 In the lower part of the body there is a hatch through which the formed mud and oil sludge are being removed.
 In addition, the second large diameter hatch is provided for maintenance and inspection.

 If the receiver is always operated at low temperatures, it is possible to install a heater that artificially increases the temperature of the operational product.
 It also allows the deferred oils to thicken less.